NetworkVisor/Library.Template/README.md

 * Automatically pack the library and publish it as an artifact, and even push it to some NuGet feed for consumption.
 * Testing
   * Testing on .NET Framework, multiple .NET Core versions
-  * Testing on Windows, Linux and OSX
+  * Testing on Windows and macOS
   * Tests that crash or hang in Azure Pipelines automatically collect dumps and publish as a pipeline artifact for later investigation.
 * Cloud build support
   * YAML based build for long-term serviceability, and PR review opportunities for any changes.